DataDog/documentation/content/en/network_performance_monitoring/_index.md

 ## Overview

 Datadog Network Performance Monitoring (NPM) is designed to give you visibility into your network traffic across any tagged object in Datadog.
-Connection data is aggregated into flows, each showing traffic between one _source_ and one _destination_, through a customizable [Network table][1] and [Network map][2].
+Connection data is aggregated into flows, each showing traffic between one _source_ and one _destination_, through a customizable [network table][1] and [network map][2].

 {{< whatsnext desc="This section includes the following topics:">}}
     {{< nextlink href="network_performance_monitoring/installation" >}}<u>Installation</u>: Configure the Agent to collect network data.{{< /nextlink >}}